 Chickens and poultry

-Brisbane City Council has regulations in place to ensure your birds are kept in the best possible conditions for their comfort and that of your neighbours.
+Brisbane City Council regulations are in place to ensure you keep your birds in the best possible conditions.
+This is for the comfort of your birds and your neighbours.

 Number of birds

-If your residential premises has a total area less than 800 square metres you can keep up to six fowl.
+- less than 800 square metres can keep up to six poultry.

-Poultry sheds must be set back at least one metre from a dividing fence.
+You must set back your poultry shed at least one metre from a dividing fence.

 Conditions for keeping poultry